 To help you get an idea of how much you should aim to sell your car for, try our free car valuation tool.

 Getting your advert right could be key to making a private sale at the right price.

 There’s no point making exaggerated claims about your car, or setting an unrealistic price: you’ll just end up with a lot of disappointed potential buyers and no sale.

 Britain’s used-car market is huge, so your price has to be competitive.
-To get an idea of a realistic price, have a look on the websites listed above and compare your car with those of the same make, model, age, and with a similar number of miles on the clock.
+To get an idea of a realistic price, compare your car with those of the same make, model, age, and with a similar number of miles on the clock.